 Location: This Term we meet in the various homes of our course participants in order to share food, friendship and philosophy!

-NEW COURSE: This series of eight group discussions in our new Philosophy series examines a mix of life’s big questions and big ’isms.
-It follows on from our first and second Term discussion groups that tackled some of life’s thorniest issues and ideologies.
-Our discussions continue in Term 3 with a different series of Big Questions and Ideologies chosen by course participants and moderators.
-Sessions are introduced with brief introductory talks, followed by an evening of moderated group discussion led, where possible, by Guest Presenters with expertise on the wide variety of topics on offer.
+This series of eight group discussions in our Philosophy series examines life’s big questions.
+It follows on from our first discussion group in Term 1 that tackled some of life’s thorniest issues.
+Our discussions continue into Term 4 with a different series of Big Questions and topics chosen by course participants.
+This Term we continue holding our discussions in various homes throughout Hamilton and mix some Food with our Philosophising.
+Each session will be introduced with a brief introductory talk, followed by an evening of group discussion, and a fine meal with friends.

-Week 1 – 21 October: topic to be decided
+Week 1 – 21 October: topic to be chosen by host

-Week 2 – 28 October: topic to be decided
+Week 2 – 28 October: topic to be chosen by host

-Week 3 – 4 November: topic to be decided
+Week 3 – 4 November: topic to be chosen by host

-Week 4 – 11 November: topic to be decided
+Week 4 – 11 November: topic to be chosen by host

-Week 5 – 18 November: topic to be decided
+Week 5 – 18 November: topic to be chosen by host

-Week 6 – 25 November: topic to be decided
+Week 6 – 25 November: topic to be chosen by host

-Week 7 – 2 December: topic to be decided
+Week 7 – 2 December: topic to be chosen by host

-Week 8 – 9 December: topic to be decided
+Week 8 – 9 December: topic to be chosen by host

 Prerequisites: There are no prerequisites for this course.